 According to the Internal Revenue Service (IRS), federal tax liens are “the government’s legal claim against your property when you neglect or fail to pay a tax debt.”
 The lien intends to protect the government’s interest in all your property, “including real estate, personal property and financial assets.”

 Keep in mind that a tax lien is not the same as a tax levy.
 Where a levy allows for the legal seizure of your property to satisfy a tax debt, a lien is a formal claim against your property.

 “A federal tax lien comes into being when the IRS assesses a tax against you and sends you a bill that you neglect or refuse to pay,” according to the IRS.
 “The IRS files a public document, the Notice of Federal Tax Lien, to alert creditors that the government has a legal right to your property.”

-How a tax lien affects your credit score
+Does a tax lien affect your credit score?